cronkitedata/cronkite-docs/docs/excel/practice/excel-pivot-pools.md

 ---
 title: Swimming pool inspections
 parent: Excel practice
+grand_parent: Excel
+nav_order: 3
 ---

+# Getting ready for grouping
+{: .no_toc}

+This exercise shows you what to look for in a database before you start counting and summing.

+1. TOC
+{: toc}

 This excercises uses a [database of swimming pool inspections]({{site.baseurl}}/assets/data/swimmingpool_inspections_mces.xlsx) obtained by Courtland Jeffrey at ABC15 through a public records request to the Maricopa County Environmental Services department.
 [This website reviews exactly which pools must be inspected](https://www.maricopa.gov/2584/Public-Swimming-Pools).